from Zero to 60

 Content That Closes Business

-The target audience for this content are doctors (MDs) and practice administrators for small to medium size practices in the 28 states Capson is authorized to write medical malpractice insurance.
+The target audience for this content is doctors (MDs) and practice administrators for small to medium size practices in the 28 states Capson is authorized to write medical malpractice insurance.

 The overall strategy was to build awareness and interest among qualified members of the general targeting audience and drive them through a series of website content engagements that would create urgency to fill out a quote form and ultimately end in the issuing of a new malpractice insurance policy.
 While implementing the traffic building process, the marketing automation processes in Hubspot were concurrently mapped and implemented to track leads through an email and website engagement series that would provide sales ready contacts for the underwriters.